Raiders of the Lost Horcrux:

 If Rowling had been intending to create as many pointless contradictions to her earlier statements as possible, she couldn’t have done it better.

-Consequently, I flatly don’t believe her.
+Consequently, I flatly don’t believe her on any of it.

 But at least this version holds together, is as internally consistent as I could manage to get it, and reflects what we had been told up to the end of HBP.